 1. Evaluate your priorities

 As you start to save more, evaluate your priorities.
-You should not slash things out of your budget that make your life enjoyable just to meet your savings goals.
+You should not slash all the things out of your budget that makes your life enjoyable just to meet your goals.
 Instead, get creative with the spending that doesn’t make you happy.